freeCodeCamp/guide/src/pages/angular/ngmodules/index.md

 ##### Declarations

 The declarations array includes all components, directives, or pipes hosted by an NgModule.
 They are private to the module unless explicitly exported inside its metadata.
 Given this use-case, components, directives, and pipes are nicknamed ‘declarables’.
-An NgModule must declarate a declarable uniquely.
+An NgModule must declare a declarable uniquely.
 The declarable cannot declare twice in separate NgModules.
 An error gets thrown otherwise.
 See the below example.

 ```typescript
 import { NgModule } from '@angular/core';